Japan-Palau Alumni Series: Vol.1 Ms. Damaris Koshiba

 2023/6/21

-Ms. Koshiba’s parents both spoke Japanese and that motivated her to want to study Japanese.
-She attended Bunka Institute of Language for 6 months to study Japanese language and continued on to International School of Tourism with students from FSM, Fiji, Malaysia and other countries.
+Ms. Koshiba’s parents both spoke Japanese and that motivated her to want to study the language.
+She attended Bunka Institute of Language in Tokyo for 6 months to study the Japanese language and continued on to International School of Tourism with students from FSM, Fiji, Malaysia and other countries.
 She studied hard with a kanji dictionary she bought in Japan, and managed to learn the language while she was there.
 She made a lot of Japanese friends and even traveled to Okinawa and other parts of Japan with them.
 She also enjoyed going to local festivals in Japan.

-Ms. Koshiba experienced living in a dormitory in Tokyo that had “mama-san” and “papa-san” who watched over the students living in the dormitory.
+Ms. Koshiba experienced living in a dormitory in Tokyo that had a mama-san and papa-san who watched over the students living in the dormitory.
 There was a dorm kitchen for everyone to eat meals together and her favorite food was rice and curry.
-The students in the dorm had to follow a curfew, which they were expected to come back by 9:00 pm.
+The students in the dorm had to follow a curfew, all students were expected to come back to the dormitory by 9:00 pm.
 The rules that she had to follow while in the dormitory and other cultural norms in Japan such as being respectful and being on time are some of the important things that shaped her.
-Even today, Ms. Koshiba makes every effort to be punctual always.
+Even today, Ms. Koshiba makes the effort to be punctual always.

 Through cultural exchange programs, Ms. Koshiba’s family had the opportunity to host a Japanese boy who came to Palau as an exchange student.
 After that Ms. Koshiba met the Japanese boy’s family in Japan.
 They took her to different places in Japan and even dressed her up in a kimono to participate in “Visit of the General Public to the Palace for the New Year Greeting,” where Their Majesties the Emperor and the Empress of Japan receive the greetings from people at Imperial Palace.